Aaroneus/jekyll-lightning-energy/index.md

 This page will generate an html email that can be copied and pasted into outlook as an example for the client.
 The email will have consentric links automatically configured to access the unsubscribe page.
 If this page has not been created, these links will not work.

-### Creating a Page
+## Creating a Page
 Click on the Create New Dropdown and select page.
 You will be given the option to create one of the pages above.
 Select the desired page type.

 ## Managing a Page's Content
+**When filling out Page's content, please pay attention to the notes below.
+Otherwise your page will not render correctly.**

 Clicking on your newly created page will take you through to a form that can be filled out to manage the content of that page.

-Most of these fields are self explanatory just covering text for various sections of the page, however there are a few that MUST be filled in correctly in order to ensure the demo runs as expected.
+There are a few that __MUST__ be filled in correctly in order to ensure the demo runs as expected however most of these fields are self explanatory, just expecting text for various sections of the page.

+These are:
+* Layout
+* Folder

 ### Layout
 The Layout field tells the demo how to draw your page.
 There are currently three valid entries for this: